flythereddflagg/flythereddflagg.github.io/python_book/docs/11-Input-and-Output.md

 Prompt the user for each unique word and save each of these to a variable.
 Then using what you have learned, print out the complete story with the users words in place of the omitted words so you could get a story like:

 *Jill and Mark went farming.
 While in the needle, Jill got a Canned air on his/her guitar and pulled up the greatest germ either of the sloths had ever seen.
 Mark exclaimed, "Now that is a gift card!"
 The cockroaches took it home and made slides.*

 ## Hone Your Skills

 - Play with the "Wacky Stories" concept and make other stories and play the game with friends and family!
+- I use everything you have learned up to now to do a lot of reporting of the output of my programs.
+Use everything you have learned up to now to print out a data table or receipt.

 <!-- Navigation -->